kanishk-jain-01/EventSnap/memory-bank/activeContext.md

 - User is new to mobile development but has provided comprehensive PRD
 - Task list should be detailed enough for independent implementation
 - Each major task should include context and rationale
 - Focus on MVP scope to avoid feature creep
+- Following process-task-list rules: completing one sub-task at a time with user approval